 125

 The OMPS Nadir Mapper is an imaging spectrometer onboard the Suomi National Polar-orbiting Partnership (SNPP) space- craft in a sun-synchronous orbit with an ascending node equatorial crossing time of 13:30.
-OMPS measures UV radiances every

-0.42 nm from 300 to 380 nm with a nadir footprint of 50×50 km2 and 110° across-track field of view, equivalent to a ground swath of 2800 km.
+OMPS has a nadir footprint of 50×50 km2 and 110° across-track field of view, equivalent to a ground swath of 2800 km.
 The OMPS Nadir Mapper aerosol algorithm (NMMIEAI) reports the Mie-based UVAI at the 340/378.5 nm wavelengths (Torres, 2019a).

 TROPOMI

 TROPOMI is a nadir-viewing, push-broom-type grating spectrometer onboard the Copernicus Sentinel 5 Precursor (S5P) mission, which flies in close formation with SNPP (less than 5 min apart) in a sun-synchronous orbit with an ascending node equatorial crossing time of 13:30 (Veefkind et al., 2012).
-TROPOMI measures reflected and emitted radiation in the UV-visible (270–500 nm), near infrared (NIR, 710–770 nm), and shortwave infrared (SWIR, 2314–2382 nm) wavelengths with a nadir footprint size of 3.5×7 km2.
+TROPOMI has a nadir footprint size of 3.5×7 km2 and a 2,600 km swath width.

 There are two separate UVAI products from TROPOMI, one developed by ESA (European Space Agency), and the other developed by NASA.
 The NASA version uses the TropOMAER algorithm which reports both LER- and Mie-based UVAI at 354/388 nm (Torres, 2021).
 The ESA version reports LER-based UVAI at three wavelength pairs: 354/388, 340/380, and 335/367 nm (Stein Zweers, 2022).
 The first two pairs were selected to continue the multidecadal heritage UVAI records, while the 335/367 nm pair was added to ensure compatibility with the future UVAI algorithm planned for the Sentinel-5 mission.